Service : Heart Function Service (East Berkshire)

 Are service dogs allowed to my appointment?

-Yes.
-You are welcome to bring your registered service animal, such as a guide dog, hearing dog, medical alert dog, or other trained assistance dog to your appointment.
+Yes, you are welcome to bring your registered service animal, such as a guide dog, hearing dog, medical alert dog, or other trained assistance dog to your appointment.

 These animals are recognised as essential support and are permitted in most areas of our services.